 Roth solo 401(k): What it is and who should get one

-A Roth solo 401(k) is a retirement plan that allows contributions by a business owner and their spouse who is involved in the business.
+If you’re a solo entrepreneur, saving for retirement might be the last thing on your mind.
+A Roth solo 401(k) plan can help you start saving while offering appealing tax advantages.
+This retirement plan allows contributions by a business owner and their spouse who is involved in the business.
 Plus, any business partners and their involved spouses can participate in their own Roth solo 401(k) plans.
 The plan is generally limited to one-person businesses, though business partners and spouses are also eligible to participate.

 The Roth solo 401(k) offers a number of great benefits for those who can take advantage of it.